aedobbyn/beer-data-science/present/brewsentation.md

   # Which variables are the most important in the neural net?
   most_important_vars <- varImp(nn)

   # How accurate is the model?
-Compare predictions to outcomes from test data
   nn_preds <- predict(nn, type="class", newdata = df_test)
   nn_accuracy <- postResample(df_test$outcome, nn_preds)